addyh/pinder/README.md

+# Pinder - Pet Version of Tinder
-# Pet Adoption ReactNative App
+A Pet Adoption App -- ReactNative

 ## Table of Contents
 * [Preview](#preview)